syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### dataSourceSettings
 {:#members:datasourcesettings}

-Object to set dataSource to diagram
+Configures the data source that is to be bound with diagram

 ### dataSourceSettings.dataSource `Object`
 {:#members:datasourcesettings-datasource}

-Describes the data source either as a collection of objects or an instance of ej.DataManager
+Defines the data source either as a collection of objects or as an instance of ej.DataManager

 #### Default Value